 Alcohol Addiction

-Around 5 percent of adults in Maryland reported alcohol dependence in 2018-2019, Additionally, there were almost 900 alcohol-related deaths in Maryland in 2018-2019.
-Our goal at Comeback Care is to reverse these statistics and provide you with the necessary assistance to overcome addiction.
+Around 5 percent of adults in Maryland reported alcohol dependence in 2018-2019, Additionally, there were almost 800 alcohol-related deaths in Maryland in 2022-2023.
+Comeback Care is one of the best alcohol treatment centers in Maryland.
+Our goal is to reverse these statistics and provide you with the necessary assistance to overcome alcohol addiction.

 What is Alcohol Addiction?